GambitBSM/GambitBSM.github.io/content/en/documentation/code/Namespaces/namespaceMontePythonLike.md

 ---
-title: 'namespace MontePythonLike'
+title: "namespace MontePythonLike"

 description: "[No description available]"

 ---

-# MontePythonLike
+# namespace MontePythonLike

 [No description available] [More...](#detailed-description)